-Furthermore, as per its policy, the Audit Committee reviews and pre-approves all non-audit services provided by the external auditors above a specified level.
+Furthermore, as per its policy, the Audit Committee reviews and pre-approves all non-audit services provided by the external auditors.

-Fees Paid by CAE to PwC in FY2024
+Fees Paid by CAE to PwC in FY2025

 The following chart shows all fees paid to PwC by CAE and its subsidiaries in the most recent and prior fiscal year.